heidisu/actor-invaders/README.md

 * In the receive builder we will match for the `Tick`message.
   * Update the `posY`of the `Bullet`.
 Again, pick a suitable number, 10 might be the number.
   * If `posY`is outside the screen, we will stop the bullet.
 There are [several ways of stopping](https://doc.akka.io/docs/akka/2.5/actors.html#stopping-actors) an actor, depending on what needs to be done when an actor stops.
 We can just go for the simple `getContext().stop(getSelf())`.
-  * Otherwise, if the bullet it not outside the screen, we should create a `BulletDto` and tell that back to the message sender (which should be the same as the parent).
+  * Otherwise, if the bullet is inside the screen, we should create a `BulletDto` and tell that back to the message sender (which should be the same as the parent).
 The sender in the `BulletDto` should be `BulletDto.Sender.Player`.

 ### The BulletManager
 The `BulletManager` will create new bullets and keep track of the `BulletDto` it receives.
 On every tick it will send the tick further down to each bullet, and send the current list of `BulletDto`s back to `Game`.
 Note that the manager will not need to wait for the bullets to update their position before it sends the list of dtos back to the `Game`.
 It just happily send the current situation, so the updates from the `Bullet`actors will take effect in a later tick.